chenlabgccri/DeepDR/README.md

 This code trains an IC50 predictor using labeled cell-line screening data, predicts new samples (e.g., unscreened cell lines or tumors), and output the model and prediction results.

 ## Input genomic and Ic50 data
-For details regarding input/output data preparation and sources, please refer to our [paper](https://bmcmedgenomics.biomedcentral.com/articles/10.1186/s12920-018-0460-9#Sec2).
+For details regarding input/output data preparation and sources, please refer to the Methods section of our [paper](https://bmcmedgenomics.biomedcentral.com/articles/10.1186/s12920-018-0460-9#Sec2).

 ## Reference
 Chiu YC, Chen HIH, Zhang T, Zhang S, Gorthi A, Wang LJ, Huang Y, Chen Y.